noturlee/MicroBit-Remote/README.md

 ## Setup the MacQueen Plus v2 Robot

-Ensure the MacQueen Plus v2 robot is connected to your WiFi network.
+Ensure the MacQueen Plus v2 robot is connected to the WiFi network.
 The robot should be reachable at http://192.168.4.1/.
-Adjust the baseUrl in MainActivity if your robot's IP address is different.
+Adjust the baseUrl in MainActivity if your robot's IP address is different, The wifi SSID for my code is ``Spaza-Wifi`` and the Password is ``I am speed``

 ## Code Explanation